abulka/abulka.github.io/content/projects/libraries/europi-script-utils.md

 tags: ["Software Product", "Python", "Eurorack", "Raspberry Pi"]
 ---

-### Script Utils for EuroPi
+### Introduction

-The [Trigger to Gate](/projects/libraries/europi-trigger-to-gate) script uses some utility functions that might be useful for other EuroPi scripts:
+My [Trigger to Gate](/projects/libraries/europi-trigger-to-gate) script for [EuroPi](https://github.com/Allen-Synthesis/EuroPi) uses some utility functions I developed, that might be useful for other EuroPi scripts:

 - KnobWithHysteresis
 - KnobWithPassThrough
 - Scheduler

-Rather than each script inventing its own hyseresis mitigation and knob pass-through logic, I have created these utility classes to be used by any EuroPi script that needs them.
+Rather than each EuroPi script inventing its own hyseresis mitigation and knob pass-through logic etc., these utility classes can be used by any EuroPi script that needs them.
+You can install them into the `lib/contrib/experimental` directory of the EuroPi software, or in a separate `lib/contrib/utils` directory - you can put them wherever you want, even copy and paste them into the body of your script.

-#### The problems:
+#### The problems these utility classes solve

+**Hysteresis Mitigation**

+The term "hysteresis" refers to the problem of the knob value flickering when the knob is not being turned.
+This is a common problem with rotary encoders and can be mitigated by only accepting new values when the knob has been turned by a certain amount.
+This is especially useful when you have a knob that is used to set a value that is displayed on a screen, as in the Trigger to Gate script.

+The knobs in my [Trigger to Gate](/projects/libraries/europi-trigger-to-gate) script use hysteresis mitigation which prevents the values flickering, even though you are not turning the knob.
+There is a 1 second timeout when you can dial in the exact value you want, then the knob value will "lock".
+To unlock the knob value, turn the knob past the threshold again.

 **Pass-through knob values**

+The term "pass-through" refers to the technique of enabling a parameter's value only when the knob physical position passes through the existing value, which prevents sudden jumps in values when you switch screen modes.

-Because the knobs are used in two different modes, we run into the problem of the physical knob position not matching the value when you switch between modes.
+If knobs are used in two different modes, as they are in my [Trigger to Gate](/projects/libraries/europi-trigger-to-gate) script, we run into the problem of the physical knob position not matching the last value of that mode, when you switch between modes (between trigger to gate mode and clock mode, for example).
 To solve this, the knobs use "pass-through" logic, which you may be familiar with when loading presets into a hardware synthesiser.

-The term "pass-through" refers to the technique of enabling a parameter's value only when the knob physical position passes through the existing value, which prevents sudden jumps in values when you switch screen modes.

 If turning a knob doesn't change the value, it's because the knob is not yet "passed-through" the current value.
 Simply turn the knob until it does change.
 For example,